OpenFn/docs/docs/job-writing-guide.md

 ### async/await

-async/await is a pattern which makes asynchronous Javascript easy to handle.
+async/await is a pattern which makes asynchronous JavaScript easy to handle.

 If a function